-PREPARING AN APPLICATION FOR ACCEPTANCE ONTO THE AUPAIR PROGRAM FOR DENMARK.
+PREPARING AN APPLICATION FOR ACCEPTANCE ONTO THE GERMAN AUPAIR PROGRAM.

-The German, Dutch, French, Austrian, Danish, Belgian Definition of an Au Pair
+The German definition of an Au Pair

 The au pair program is organized to permit foreign nationals the opportunity to live with a host family and participate directly in the home life of the host family while providing limited child-care services and attending a language school to learn the language of the host country.
-An au pair is expected to work from 20 to 35 hours per week and perform light housework related to the children for whom she cares; In France however she also be expected to perform general housekeeping tasks.
-The au pair must be flexible about scheduling the hours she will provide childcare for the host family, because many of our host families consist of two working parents.
+An au pair is expected to work 35 hours per week and perform light housework; the au pair must be flexible about scheduling the hours she will provide childcare for the host family, because many of our host families consist of two working parents.
 This is what Europeans understand by the words "au pair."